sapearson/HSS/README.md

 	1. Ensure you are able to import the package: import HSS

-	2. Run the RHT for individual files or directories, given a number of parameters.
+	2. Run the HSS for individual files, given a number of parameters.
 		HSS.RT_plot(filename[:-4], pos, unit, kpc_conversion, delta_t, drho, outlier, pointsize, mask, path_plot, verbose, rho_edge)

 	3. Files needed to run